Best Practices for School Emergency Management

 Download Now

 Each school must have a robust school safety ecosystem, which is a toolbox of various components that can help schools quickly and efficiently respond to incidents.
-The toolbox considers things like safety and security, response and recovery processes, and what technology or software the school will use to prepare for and streamline emergency response.
+The toolbox considers safety and security, response and recovery processes, and what technology or software the school will use to prepare for and streamline school emergency response.

 FEATURED RESOURCE